G. Pape

 - prog

-file descriptor 0 reading from the network, and file descriptor 1 writing
+descriptor 0 reading from the network, and file descriptor 1 writing to

-to the network.
-By default it also sets up TCP-related environment variables,
+the network.
+By default it also sets up TCP-related environment

 - -i dir

-- read instructions for handling new connections from the constant database
+read instructions for handling new connections from the constant

-cdb.
-The constant database normally is created from an instructions directory
+database cdb.
+The constant database normally is created from an

 - -t sec

-if any, discard and remove the file if it wasn’t accessed within the last
+and remove the file if it wasn't accessed within the last sec

-sec seconds; tcpsvd does not discard or remove a file if the user’s write
+seconds; tcpsvd does not discard or remove a file if

-permission is not set, for those files the timeout is disabled.
-Default
+the user's write permission is not set, for those files the timeout is

 - -l name